na-na-hi/renget/archive/PSInternship.md

 "That's not the point," Hoge huffed.
 "I gave my word that I would take this seriously.
 We all did.
 I can't go back on that just to-"

 He leaned in with a roguish grin.
-"What if we sneak out tonight?"
+"What if we sneak out tonight?
+We can go to that place you wanted to investigate."

 Hoge blushed but held his gaze boldly.
 "We shall see," she murmured back.
 "I may require...convincing."